Virtual assistant jobs are some of the first jobs that popped up when the online economy was just beginning to gain traction.

 How Much Do Virtual Assistants Make?

-Today, general virtual assistants earn anywhere from $500 to $800 a month.
-Those with advanced skills (mobile app developers, graphic designers, video creators, web developers, etc.) take home higher pays from $800 to $1,500 a month.
+Virtual assistant salaries vary widely, but most virtual assistants earn anywhere from $15 to $50 an hour, with an average of $19 an hour.
+Those with advanced skills (mobile app developers, graphic designers, video creators, web developers, etc.) take home higher salaries.

-Many virtual assistant jobs also include benefits, paid time off, Christmas bonuses, and so on.
+Many virtual assistant jobs also include benefits, paid time off, annual bonuses, and so on.

 If the virtual assistant decides to join a VA company, his/her earnings are usually lower than those who prefer to do it on their own.
 However, freelancer VAs do have to find their own clients and market their virtual assistance service everywhere.

 In the past, virtual bosses were able to hire full-time home-based assistants at only $250/month.